 Sandra Black lives and works in Fremantle, WA, and studied at the WA Institute of Technology (now Curtin University).
 She has been exhibiting in solo and invitational shows since 1976 across Australia, as well as overseas including USA, Germany, Canada, New Zealand, Netherlands, Switzerland and Japan.
-She has undertaken numerous residencies around the world, most recently in Jingdezhen (China) in 2014 and Maihar, Madhya Pradesh (India) in 2015.
-Her work is widely represented in regional, state, national and international collections including the National Gallery of Australia, Parliament House, Art Gallery of Western Australia, Winnipeg Art Gallery, Gifhu Prefecture Ceramic Museum, Japan and the Auckland Gallery and Museum.
+She has undertaken numerous residencies around the world, including a 2018 residency in Jingdezhen (China) and a 2015 residency in Maihar, Madhya Pradesh (India).
+Her work is widely represented in regional, state, national and international collections including the National Gallery of Australia, Parliament House, Art Gallery of Western Australia, Winnipeg Art Gallery (Canada), Gifu Prefecture Ceramic Museum (Japan), and the Auckland Gallery and Museum (New Zealand).